-Due to the recent nature of changes to this program, currently assessment scores on the first three items above are not available.
+Due to the recent nature of changes to this program, and a recent change in administration, currently assessment scores on the first three items above are not available.
 Those scores will be reported in future assessment cycles of the program.